Reach-Above/reach-above.github.io/mapathon.md

             onChapterExit: [
                 {
                     layer: 'buildings',
-                    opacity: 0
+                    opacity: 0.8
                 }
             ]
         },
     {
+            id: 'Daycare',
+            title: 'And to Evans Daycare',
+            image: '',
+            description: 'Instead of a drive-by, we did a ride-by, to say farewell to Evan teachers as he is off to J.K. ',
+            location: {
+                center: [-78.697, 43.905],
+                zoom: 15.97,
+                pitch: 26.50,
+                bearing: 0.00
+            },
+            onChapterEnter: [
+                {
+                    layer: 'buildings',
+                    opacity: 0.8
+                }
+            ],
+            onChapterExit: [
+                {
+                    layer: 'buildings',
+                    opacity: 0.8
+                }
+            ]
+        },
+        {
             id: 'Jury',
-            title: 'Over the bridge to the Jury Lands',
+            title: 'We discovered some of Bowmanvilles Histoy - Over the bridge to the Jury Lands',
-            image: './mapathon/skids.gif',
+            image: './mapathon/Skids.gif',
             description: 'During the years 1941 to 1945 the property was used as a German prisoner-of-war camp.
 The camp was used primarily for German officers, with over 800 prisoners occupying the camp at times.
 Read more at <a href="https://www.jurylandsfoundation.com">Jury Land Foundation</a>',
             location: {
                 center: [-78.668, 43.927],